-In Pennsylvania Dutch, past tense verbs (past participles; PP) need a helper verb when speaking about the past.
+In Pennsylvania Dutch, past tense verbs (or past participles) need a helper verb when speaking about the past.
 Most of the time, that helper verb is a form of havva (to have).
 However, there are some past tense words that use a form of sei (to be).
 Which ones?

 The general rule for when to use sei (to be) is when the past tense verb is talking about a change in condition or location.